 c.
 Prohibition of Child Labor and Minimum Age for Employment

+The law prohibits child labor.
 According to the labor code, the minimum age at which a person can enter into a labor agreement or contract is 18.
 A 15-year-old child, however, may work four to six hours per day, up to 24 hours per week, with parental and trade union permission.
-The law prohibits children between the ages of 16 and 18 from working more than six hours per day or 36 hours per week.
+The law prohibits children younger than 16 from working more than 24 hours per week and prohibits children between the ages of 16 and 18 from working more than six hours per day or 36 hours per week.
 The law also prohibits children from working overtime or between the hours of 10 p.m. and 6 a.m. and protects children from exploitation in the workplace.
 A 2005 presidential decree bans child labor in all sectors and states specifically that children may not participate in the cotton harvest.
-Limited evidence, however, suggests that children may voluntarily work alongside their parents or other family members in the cotton harvest.
+Children work informally in markets and bazaars as porters, transporting carts with heavy loads.

-The Ministry of Justice and the Prosecutor General’s Office are responsible for enforcing the prohibition on child labor and can impose penalties for violations, including fines of up to 2,000 manat ($570) or suspension of an employer’s operations for up to three months.
-There are no official figures available or independent reporting on the number of violations to assess whether the Ministry of Justice and the Prosecutor General’s Office effectively enforced the 2005 presidential decree prohibiting child labor.
+The Ministry of Justice and the Prosecutor General’s Office are responsible for enforcing the prohibition on child labor and can impose penalties for violations, including fines of up to 2,000 manats ($570) or suspension of an employer’s operations for up to three months, sanctions that were not commensurate with those for other analogous serious crimes, such as kidnapping.
+There were no official figures available or independent reporting on the number of violations to assess whether the Ministry of Justice and the Prosecutor General’s Office effectively enforced the 2005 presidential decree prohibiting child labor.

 d.
 Discrimination with Respect to Employment and Occupation

-The law prohibits discrimination based on nationality, race, gender, origin, language, religion, disability, HIV-status or other communicable diseases, political beliefs, and social status.
-The government did not always effectively enforce the law, which does not specify penalties for discrimination on these grounds, with the exception of disability; discrimination against persons with disabilities is punishable by fines which are not sufficient to deter violations.
-The law does not prohibit discrimination based on age, sexual orientation, or gender identity.
+The law prohibits discrimination based on nationality, race, gender, origin, language, religion, disability, HIV status, other communicable diseases, political beliefs, and social status, but does not prohibit discrimination based on, sexual orientation, or gender identity.
+The government did not always effectively enforce the law.
+Discrimination against persons with disabilities is punishable by fines that were commensurate to other laws related to civil rights, such as election interference.
+The law does not specify penalties for other categories of discrimination.

-Discrimination in employment and occupation based on gender, language, and disability (see section 6) was widespread across all sectors of the economy and government.
-Certain government positions required language exams, and all government positions required a family background check going back three generations.
-Civil society members reported the country retained a strong cultural bias against women in positions of power and leadership, making it difficult for some women to secure managerial positions based on their gender.
-Although the 2013 Code on the Social Protection of the Population defines social protection policies for persons with disabilities and establishes quotas and workplaces for persons with disabilities, it was not broadly enforced.
+Certain government positions require language exams, and all government positions require a family background check going back three generations.
+Civil society members reported the country retained a strong cultural bias against women in positions of power and leadership, making it difficult for some women to secure managerial positions.
+Although the law defines social protection policies for persons with disabilities and establishes quotas and workplaces for persons with disabilities, it was not broadly enforced.
 Members of the disability rights community reported that persons with disabilities were generally unable to find satisfactory employment due to unofficial discrimination.
 There was no information on discrimination against internal migrant workers.
+In March RFE/RL reported police in the southeast of the country were randomly detaining individuals who look disheveled or were wearing old clothes.
+Individuals stopped on the street by authorities were accused of begging or being homeless and were taken away by police, eyewitnesses told RFE/RL correspondents.
+A police source told RFE/RL the authorities sent some of the detainees to toil as a “free workforce” on state-owned farms.

 e.
 Acceptable Conditions of Work

-The law states overtime or holiday pay should be double the regular wage.
+Wage and Hour Laws: The law states overtime or holiday pay should be double the regular wage.
 The law prohibits pregnant women, women with children up to age three, women with disabled children younger than age 16, and single parents with two or more children from working overtime.
 Laws governing overtime and holiday pay were not effectively enforced.
 The government, as well as many private-sector employers, required workers to work 10 hours a day or a sixth day without compensation.
 Reports indicated many public-sector employees worked at least a half day on Saturdays.
-There were no clearly defined penalties for violation of wage and hour provisions, and no state agency was designated for enforcement.
+Penalties for violations of minimum wage and overtime laws were not clearly defined and there was no state agency designated for enforcement, so they were not commensurate with those for similar crimes, such as fraud.
+Human Rights Watch reported in January, due to the government denial of COVID-19, health-care workers lacked essential personal protective equipment and basic medications and equipment to treat patients.
+In October, RFE/RL reported, sources in the health-care system said the number of actual deaths linked to COVID-19 was likely higher than 25,000, noting that regional health workers were downplaying the scale of the pandemic because they feared government retribution.